Neil3108/Neil3108.github.io/README.md

     - [stackedit.io](https://stackedit.io/)<br />

 ## Instructions
+Having your resume hosted at single source avoid duplication and makes updating your resume easier.
+As Etter's book says if things change—and things always change—you only have to update the documentation in one place.
 ## Hosting the Resume
 Once you have a Github account and a resume formatted in Markdown you can host it on Github.
 Log into your Github account and the homepage of your account will open which will look this:
 ![Homepage](image/GithubHomepage.PNG)